The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{Quality}

 Evaluating the quality of software artifacts does not follow a universal standard.
-Diverse methodologies exist for assessing various aspects of software quality.
+Diverse methodologies exist to assess various aspects of software quality.
 While a study reports favorable outcomes concerning quality enhancement~\cite{yetistiren2022assessing}, we perceive a gap in selected metrics.
 One specific study demonstrates that the quality can be affected with the use of Copilot~\cite{imai2022github}.

 In the following, we will discuss some key concerns with \apps{} observed in our survey.